duncandc/Illustris_Shapes/data/README.md

 ## Directory Structure

-The Illustris data should be stored within a specific directory structure in roder for the convenience function in [illustris_python](https://bitbucket.org/illustris/illustris_python) to function.
+The Illustris data should be stored within a specific directory structure in order for the convenience functions in [illustris_python](https://bitbucket.org/illustris/illustris_python) to function.
 The structures are slightly different for OG and TNG Illustris.

 For TNG simulations: